John Robinson (sculptor)

 John Robinson (4 May 1935 – 6 April 2007) was a British sculptor and co-founder of the Bradshaw Foundation.
 Accounts of his work may be seen at the Robinson estate website, the website of the Centre for the Popularisation of Mathematics and the June and July 2007, issues of Hyperseeing.
 Among other distinctions, he was the Official Sculptor for the British Olympic Committee in 1988, and a University of Wales Honorary Fellow, 1992.

 Sculpture

 Figurative sculptures

 Robinson first made a name for himself with representational pieces.
 His figurative bronzes ranged in scope and scale from life-size commissioned sculptures of children to athletic sculptures, and included a commissioned bust of Queen Elizabeth and another of the Queen Mother.
 His representational sports figure Acrobats (1980, 5 metres) was first mounted at the Hyatt Regency hotel in Maui, Hawaii.
 There are another 7 examples around the world, one of which is located outside the Australian Institute of Sport in Canberra, Australia.

-Another of his athletic sculptures, Hammer Thrower, may be seen outside the Bowring Building in Tower Hill, London, at the United States Sports Academy, Daphne, Alabama, and in Melbourne, Australia.
+Another of his athletic sculptures, Hammer Thrower, may be seen at the United States Sports Academy, Daphne, Alabama, and in Queen Victoria Gardens, Melbourne, Australia.
+A third version was outside the Bowring Building in Tower Hill, London, now Tower Place, but its current location is unknown.
 Robinson was Official Sculptor for the British Olympic Committee in 1988.
 His Gymnast is at the Olympic Museum in Lausanne, donated by the Australian Olympic Committee.